Skip to content

 • resourceGroup (required) is the Resource Group created in a previous step that contains the Azure DNS Zone.

-• aadClientID and aadClientSecret are associated with the Service Principal.
+• aadClientSecret is associated with the Service Principal.
 This is only used with Service Principal method documented in the next section.

 • useManagedIdentityExtension - this is set to true if you use either AKS Kubelet Identity or AAD Pod Identities methods documented in the next section.

-• userAssignedIdentityID - this contains the client id from the Managed identitty when using the AAD Pod Identities method documented in the next setion.
+• userAssignedIdentityID - this contains the client id from the Managed identity when using the AAD Pod Identities method documented in the next setion.

 • activeDirectoryAuthorityHost - this contains the uri to overwrite the default provided AAD Endpoint.
 This is useful for providing additional support where the endpoint is not available in the default cloud config from the azure-sdk-for-go.